- Board of Directors

 Tae Sun Choi

-Tae Sun Choi is a representative of LS-Nikko Copper, Inc. in Korea which is one of the largest copper smelters in the world.
+Tae Sun Choi is a representative of LS MnM in Korea which is one of the largest copper smelters in the world.
 Choi has over 20 years of experience in the metals industry.
-Since joining LG-Metals Corp, the current-day LS-Nikko Copper in 1995, he has held various positions, managing raw materials and overseas business.
+Since joining LG-Metals Corp, the current-day LS MnM in 1995, he has held various positions, managing raw materials and overseas business.

 From 2012 to 2014, Choi worked as the head of China Business Development Team in the company’s Shanghai branch office.
 Currently, he is the head of Raw Materials Division which handles all raw materials that enter the company from concentrates to secondary and recyclable materials.